The Right Formula for Sales Motivation

 4. Keep the Lines of Communication Open

-Motivation and coaching are based on communication, so the best sales playbook in the world won’t work if everyone operates in a silo.
+Motivation and coaching are based on communication, so even the best sales playbook in the world won’t work if everyone operates in a silo.
 The tone of communications they need will also vary from person to person, just as salespeople are motivated by different compensation plans.
 Some people might respond well to inspiring messages.
 Others may benefit from a more educational tone or a virtual kick in the pants.
 Repeated reminders may be annoying to some salespeople yet others may welcome them to keep them on track.
 Everybody benefits from regular updates on activities and opportunities on their smartphones.

 Motivating a sales team to rise to the challenge of your sales playbook can’t be generic and automated.
 Salespeople are humans, and humans are all different.
 When managers can provide individually customized plans for sales motivation, they can get the best performance possible out of each person in the team.